TarikHuber/firekit/README.md

     watchList('users'); //Here we started watching the users list

-    //Her we watch a simple firebase query let tasksRef= firebaseApp.database().ref('tasks').limitToFirst(10);
+    //Here we watch a simple firebase query let tasksRef= firebaseApp.database().ref('tasks').limitToFirst(10);
     watchList(tasksRef);

+    //Here we watch a list and save the data on a specific location in our redux store watchList('public_tasks', 'tasks');

   }